 So while we are ambitious when it comes to growing our portfolios, it will not come at the expense of quality.
 We address this by looking for unique lending opportunities that offer us the appropriate risk/reward levels.
 One such example is the pensioners loans, which is a very high-quality portfolio for us, with low non-performing loans.

 Q: What mode of investment, be it through fixed deposit or any other scheme offered by the bank, do you encourage customers to take?

 First of all, saving in the form of deposits is highly encouraged, because you don’t know when you will need money.
 As you know many other asset types take time to be converted into cash, For example, you can buy a land, but then if you urgently need cash due to changing circumstances, it might take weeks or months and the same is true for selling a vehicle.
 So in that sense, as an asset class, cash deposits is a must have.

 When it comes to choosing a deposit product it depends on the customer’s personal circumstances.

-  From a bank’s perspective, it is generally beneficial to promote CASA (Current account and savings account deposits) as those are comparatively, lower cost funds for the bank as opposed to to higher cost fixed deposits.
+From a bank’s perspective, it is generally beneficial to promote CASA (Current account and savings account deposits) as those are comparatively, lower cost funds for the bank, as opposed to higher cost, fixed deposits.

-  Still, we always make it a point to promote a full range of deposit products because its all about what is best for the customer according to his/her needs and wants.
-We shouldn’t push something just because it is good for us because on the long run the customer will not trust us.
+Still, we always make it a point to promote a full range of deposit products because of its all about what is best for the customer according to his/her needs and wants.
+We shouldn’t push something just because it is good for us because, in the long run, the customer will not trust us.
 Banking is all about trust and the customers rely on us to provide them with advice on these things, so we encourage our frontline staff to ask questions, understand customer requirements and then give them the most appropriate solution.